Chalarangelo/jsiqle/README.md

 change
 ```

 All emitted events contain an object argument with the related data in appropriate keys, as well as a `schema` key with the schema itself.
-Events prefixed with `before` contain the raw data passed to the related method call, whereas events emitted after a method finishes contain the result of the method. `change` events are emitted for all non-`before` events except `got` and have the same arguments, as well as a `type` argument that specifies the event type. `change` events are also emitted as wrappers of model `change` events with the model event `type` prefixed (e.g. `modelMethodAdded` instead of `methodAdded`).
+Events prefixed with `before` contain the raw data passed to the related method call, whereas events emitted after a method finishes contain the result of the method. `change` events are emitted for all non-`before` events except `got` and have the same arguments, as well as a `type` argument that specifies the event type. `change` events are also emitted as wrappers of model `change` events with the model event `type` prefixed (e.g. `modelPropertyAdded` instead of `propertyAdded`).

 #### Model events